 Jumping on the Valentines bandwagon here with the sweeping trend of love locks!
-I think they’re so cute, but I do get the concern that many have with them and how they might be putting some of the most famous architecture in the world at risk due to the sheer weight of them.
-I obviously hope that doesn’t happen, but despite that, and taking this with a pinch of Valentine’s lighthearted cheesiness at the thought of lovely little couples scribbling their initials onto a padlock, and throwing the key in the river as a sign of everlasting love and happiness, here’s some of the love lock bridges to be found around the world.
+I think they’re so cute, but obviously the concerns around how they affect famous architecture, and the risks they pose due to the sheer weight of them are very real.
+I obviously hope that the locks that are still there in many of these places are managed to avoid any damage, but despite that, and taking this with a pinch of Valentine’s lighthearted cheesiness at the thought of lovely little couples scribbling their initials onto a padlock, and throwing the key in the river as a sign of everlasting love and happiness, here’s some of the love lock bridges to be found around the world.

 Note: This post was originally shared in February 2017, and has since been updated.
 Permission was gained at the time for all photos shared from Instagram.